Davide-Console/AN2DL_2022_homework2/README.md

 python variable_training.py
 ```

-To perform training with time-series of 5 features:
+To perform training with time-series of 5 features, without the most related one:
 ```bash
 python variable_training.py -mod 5_features
 ```